|Nutritional Guidelines (per serving)|

 - 1 1/2 teaspoons instant espresso (slightly crushed)

-- In a mixing bowl, sift together the flour, baking powder, baking soda, and salt.
 Add to the mixer, while beating on slow speed.
-Beat for about 15 seconds, stir in the chips and powder and mix for 15 seconds longer.
+Beat for about 15 seconds, stir in the chocolate chips and espresso powder and mix for 15 seconds longer.

 Recipe Source: Neiman Marcus Cookbook: 50 Years of Recipes by Kevin Garvin, John Harrison, and Neiman-Marcus (Random House)